jakobmattsson/jakobm-www/public/blog-posts/2014-03-11 Hello World in Node.js is broken/post.md

 Now, what's the error?

-Node.js is highly asynchronous and things rarely finish before functions return.
-If you've ever writting anything in JavaScript or Node.js you've been exposed to this and you know that it's a good thing.
-Often.
+Node.js is highly asynchronous.
+Just because you called a function and that function has returned doesn't mean that the function has completed its task.
+If you've ever written anything in JavaScript or Node.js you've been exposed to this and you know that you should pass callbacks to solve this.
+The return value of a function is usually less useful than the invokation of the callback.
+You probably already know why this is powerful (async without threads etc).
+Oftentimes, that is.
 Or sometimes.
 Or so.
-You also know it's hard to get it right.
+You also know it's still hard to get it right.
 Actually, it's so hard that even this tiny program got it wrong.

-Here's a slightly enhanced version:
+Here's a slightly enhanced version that got it right:

     var http = require('http');
     var request = require('request');